 Preparation - Preparing well for a the project will make everything that follows flow so much smoother.
 It's what is called "pre-production" in the business.
 Do the pre-production well and you set yourself up for success.

 At the shoot - The person in charge of the project needs to be the liaison/contact on site.
 They should only invite those that are helping directly with the production.
 Each person at the shoot should have a defined job.
 All others should wait for the final product.

 Caveat - Due to limited staff and resources we cannot promise quick turnarounds or emergency, last-minute projects.
 Your project needs to be planned out in as much detail as possible, allow for as little surprise as possible, and planned as far in advance as possible.

 Borrowing Equipment - If you just need something recorded for the sake of archiving with no production values needed, we do loan equipment.
-However, our equipment is expensive, so please take great care while it is in your possession.
 If our equipment is damaged while in your care, your division may be asked to replace it.